Instructions for authors

 · Research on animals should follow the guidelines for Ethical Conduct in the Care and Use of Animals: http://www.apa.org/science/anguide.html

-· Format of manuscripts: Research articles should follow the standard scientific format: Abstract, Key words, introduction, subjects and methods, results (with tables and figures as necessary) discussion, references, and acknowledgement (if any).
+· Format of manuscripts: Research articles should follow the standard scientific format: Abstract, Keywords, introduction, subjects and methods, results (with tables and figures as necessary) discussion, references, and acknowledgment (if any).
 The text should be typed double spaced on A4 sized (30x21 cm) paper.
-A 2 cm margin should be left at both sides of the text, 3cm wide margins at top and bottom of page.
-Pages should be numbered consecutively from the title page via last page.
+A 2 cm margin should be left at both sides of the text, 3cm wide margins at the top and bottom of the page.
+Pages should be numbered consecutively from the title page via the last page.
 All data should be expressed in units conforming to the system international (SI).
 One original and two photocopies of the entire manuscript should be submitted along with three sets of photographs.

 The title page

 1. A title as short as possible (of not more than 100 letters)